PipedreamHQ/pipedream/docs/docs/code/bash/README.md

 }
 ```

-In our bash script, we can access this data via the `$PIPEDREAM_STEPS` variable.
+In our Bash script, we can access this data via the `$PIPEDREAM_STEPS` variable.
 Specifically, this data from the POST request into our workflow is available in the `trigger` object.

 ```bash
 echo $PIPEDREAM_STEPS | jq .trigger.event